LeaderPortfolio

 Net Worth

 Richard Li Tzar-kai, born in 1966, is a Hong Kong businessman and philanthropist.
-The son of billionaire Li Ka-shing, Richard is the founder and chairman of Pacific Century Group (PCG), an investment firm with interests in finance, technology, and property.
-He is also the chairman of PCCW and HKT, major telecommunications companies in Hong Kong.
-Richard's career includes founding STAR TV, a pan-Asian satellite-television network, and establishing FWD Group, an insurance company operating across Asia.
-As of 2024, his net worth is estimated to be $5.6 billion, derived from his business ventures in insurance and telecom.
+He is the chairman of Pacific Century Group (PCG), an investment firm with interests in finance, technology, and property.
+His source of wealth primarily stems from insurance and telecommunications.
+Li is also the chairman of PCCW, a major telecommunications and media company, and FWD Group, a pan-Asian insurance provider.
+His career includes founding the pan-Asian satellite-television network STAR TV.
+As of March 2026, his estimated net worth is $6.15 billion.

 The Full Dossier

-Richard Li Tzar-kai was born in 1966 in Hong Kong.
-He is the youngest son of Li Ka-shing, one of Hong Kong's wealthiest individuals.
-Richard attended St. Paul's Co-educational College in Hong Kong and later studied computer engineering at Stanford University, though he withdrew after three years.
-During his education, he gained some early work experience at McDonald's and as a caddy.
+Richard Li Tzar-kai was born on November 8, 1966, in Hong Kong, as the youngest son of the billionaire Li Ka-shing.
+He attended St. Paul's Co-educational College in Hong Kong and Menlo School in Atherton, California.
+He studied computer engineering at Stanford University but withdrew before graduating.
+During his studies, he worked at McDonald's and as a golf caddy.

 Rise to Success